wazuh/wazuh-documentation/source/user-manual/ruleset/testing.rst

 The above result shows that rule id ``5710`` matches the event log.

 If you paste the log seven more times within two minutes, you can see that rule id ``5710`` matches multiple times.
-In *Phase 3, filtering (rules)*, the ``firedtimes`` counter increases with each repetition.
+You can see that in *Phase 3, filtering (rules)*, the ``firedtimes`` counter increases with each repetition.
 But for the last log line, rule id ``5712`` makes the match.
 This rule captures the eighth event that was matching rule id ``5710`` previously for the same IP address.

 .. code-block:: none
    :class: output